Francis Weld Peabody: Marriage and family life

 Francis W. Peabody married Virginia Chandler on December 19, 1919.
 Together they had two sons: Francis Weld Peabody Jr. and Grigsby Chandler Peabody, born on April 22, 1924, and December 16, 1925, respectively.

 The Care of the Patient

 One of the essential qualities of the clinician is interest in humanity, for the secret of the care of the patient is in caring for the patient.

 Dr. Francis Peabody is most often quoted in his essay The Care of the Patient, which first appeared in the Journal of the American Medical Association.
 Since it was published, it has become part of medical school curriculum and is said to be as valid today as it was at the time he first presented it.
 He also published another essay, The Patient and the Man, which presented his ideas along the same line.

 Death

 Peabody died of cancer, on October 13, 1927.
-While stricken, on his death bead, he wrote objectively about the effects of morphine, which is also a widely cited essay.
+While stricken, on his death bed, he wrote objectively about the effects of morphine, which is also a widely cited essay.